-Marine litter is a global problem that can only be solved through international cooperation.
-The 14th Sustainable Development Goal (SDG) of the 2030 Agenda for sustainable development and various international agreements highlight the importance of reducing marine litter for the protection of marine ecosystems.
-During its G7 and G20 presidencies, the Federal German Government placed this topic at the top of the political agenda.
+Marine litter is a global problem that can be solved only by international cooperation.
+Sustainable Development Goal (SDG) 14 from the United Nations’ Agenda 2030 and several international agreements are addressing the reduction of marine litter as an important contribution to protecting marine ecosystems.
+During its G7 and G20 presidencies, the German government also placed this topic right at the top of its political agenda.

 German federal implementing and non-governmental organisations, companies, universities and research institutions, as well as German subsidiaries of international and multilateral organisations and institutions, which are registered in Germany, can submit applications for funding.
 They must have a demonstrated expertise in implementing projects in developing countries and emerging markets, as well as in the areas of product development, supply chain management, circular economy and/or waste management.
 Individuals cannot be funded.
 Furthermore, governments are not eligible to receive funding directly.

 Applications are submitted digitally using the easy-Online electronic form submissions system.
 The submission deadline was 30 June 2020.
 Further details of the funding purpose, preconditions and procedure are included in the funding information leaflet, FAQ and project outline template, which can be downloaded using the links shown here.
 Potential applicants with questions about the grant programme and the submissions procedure are also welcome to contact the project sponsor using the contact details given in the contact box.